Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Review the Identity-Aware Proxy settings for each resource.
 - [ ] Create a Data Loss Prevention job.

+The correct answer is:

+**2. Review the IAM permissions for any role that allows for data access.**

+### Explanation:

+**Option 2: Review the IAM permissions for any role that allows for data access.**
+- **Access Control:** Reviewing IAM permissions is the most direct way to determine who has access to view data in your Google Cloud project.
+IAM (Identity and Access Management) allows you to assign roles to users, groups, or service accounts, and each role has specific permissions associated with it.
+By reviewing these roles and permissions, you can see exactly who has access to your data.
+- **Comprehensive:** This method provides a clear overview of all the permissions granted within your project and helps identify potential security risks or over-privileged accounts.

+**Why Other Options are Wrong:**

+**Option 1: Enable Audit Logs for all APIs that are related to data storage.**
+- **Monitoring, Not Access Control:** While enabling audit logs is a good practice for monitoring access and activity, it does not directly show you who has access.
+Instead, it logs actions taken on resources, which is useful for forensic analysis but not for understanding current access permissions.

+**Option 3: Review the Identity-Aware Proxy settings for each resource.**
+- **Limited Scope:** Identity-Aware Proxy (IAP) settings are specific to applications protected by IAP and do not cover all data storage resources.
+This method would not provide a comprehensive view of all access permissions for data stored across different services in your Google Cloud project.

+**Option 4: Create a Data Loss Prevention job.**
+- **Data Sensitivity, Not Access:** A Data Loss Prevention (DLP) job is used to scan for sensitive information within your data, such as personally identifiable information (PII).
+It does not provide information about who has access to view the data.

+### Conclusion:

+Option 2 is the best choice because reviewing IAM permissions gives you a direct and comprehensive understanding of who has access to view data in your Google Cloud project.
+This method allows you to audit and manage access control effectively, ensuring that only authorized users can view sensitive data.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company has embraced a hybrid cloud strategy where some of the applications are deployed on Google Cloud.
 A Virtual Private Network (VPN) tunnel connects your Virtual Private Cloud (VPC) in Google Cloud with your company's on-premises network.
 Multiple applications in Google Cloud need to connect to an on-premises database server, and you want to avoid having to change the IP configuration in all of your applications when the IP of the database changes.
 What should you do?